Code-Institute-Submissions/bariryan-followalongPortfolio_JanResub/README.md

 # Hi, I'm Barry

+# Description

 Welcome to Hi, I'm Barry.
-Visit the site
+You can visit this site
 [here](https://bariryan.github.io/followalongPortfolio/)

 This is the oline gallery and shop for me, Barry Ryan.
 It provides a convenient way for potential clients to view my work while also allowing me to expand on my skills and services.